paldhous/ucb/2017/dataviz/md_raw/class5.md

 #### Reshape data from wide to long format

-Click the `Browse` button and navigate to the file `oil_production.csv`.
-Click `Next>>`, and check that data looks correct:
+Click the `Choose Files` button and navigate to the file `oil_production.csv`.
+Click `Next>>`, and at the next screen make sure `Parse cell text into numbers, dates,...` is checked:

 ![](./img/class5_23.jpg)

-Open Refine should recognize that the data is in a CSV file, but if not you can use the panel at bottom to specify the correct file type and format for the data.
+Open Refine diplays numbers and dates in green, and text entires in black.
+SO checking this button should make the numbers turn green.
+Open Refine should also recognize that the data is in a CSV file, but if not you can use the panel at bottom to specify the correct file type and format for the data.

 When you are satisfied that the data has been read correctly, click the `Create Project >>` button at top right.
 The screen should now look like this:

 ![](./img/class5_24.jpg)